Make one person accountable for turning AI into measurable operating improvements.

 - ×A permanent fractional executive seat

 - noEvery engagement needs a workflow owner on your team.
-If that role is not in place, start at Pilot or hire first.
+If that role is missing, start smaller or hire first.

 - noCustomer-facing agents that touch PII require a dedicated security review before scope.
 We will say no until that exists.